ryanliszewski/FlixsterCodePathU/README.md

 - [x] Customize the UI.

 The following **additional** features are implemented:
+- [x]  Added UI control cosmos that displays a 5 star rating of each of the movies from the Movie Datavase API

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):